jamescommons/rowhammer/rowhammer.md

 This code will induce disturbance errors.
-This is because $X$ and $Y$ live in different rows in the same bank, so repeatedly accessing them one after the other forces the memory controller to continually toggle specific word lines.
+This is because $X$ and $Y$ live in different rows in the same bank, so repeatedly accessing them one after the other forces the memory controller to continually toggle specific wordlines.

 ## How can we exploit disturbance errors?